 - Use its feet on different materials

-- Get away from soiled areas of the cage
+- Stay away from soiled areas of the cage

 - Avoid injuring itself as it flaps, climbs, or moves around

-By maintaining its muscle tone, your parrot will be able to have stronger legs and feet.
-This will help it fend off damage, illness, and avoid limps.
+By maintaining its muscle tone, your parrot will have stronger legs and feet.

-Get into the practice of regularly trimming your parrot’s talons.
-This will prevent the feet from curling inward and deforming the parrot’s toes.
+Get into the practice of regularly trimming your parrot’s claws.
+This will prevent the feet from curling inward and injuring the parrot’s toes.
 You can trim the nails as needed, but once a month is a common schedule.
-It also keeps the parrot familiar and comfortable with the process.
+This will keep the parrot familiar and comfortable with the process.